Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It serves 3 purposes for this source-code toolkit.
 1. It enables the dev to navigate and understand this source code toolkit.
 2. It's source-code navigation efficiency can be compared with the IDE you currently use.
-It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.
+It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.   .
-It's source-code navigation efficiency can be compared with the IDE you currently use.
 3. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev